apache/systemds/docs/beginners-guide-python.md

        [-60.]])
 ```

-Next, we will write a simple script to train [linear regression](https://apache.github.io/incubator-systemml/algorithms-regression.html#linear-regression)
+Let us now write a simple script to train [linear regression](https://apache.github.io/incubator-systemml/algorithms-regression.html#linear-regression)
-model.
+model: $ \beta = solve(X^T X, X^T y) $.
 For simplicity, we will use direct-solve method and ignore regularization parameter as well as intercept.

 ```python
 import numpy as np